1337Xcode/1337Folio/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to file issues and submit pull requests.

+## Blog

+This template includes a blog.
+Add posts in `_posts/` using the Jekyll format `YYYY-MM-DD-title.md`.
+Each post should include front matter with `title` and `date`.
+You can add `tags` to categorize posts.
+The example post `_posts/2025-10-25-markdown-all-features-demo.md` shows many supported features and front matter usage.

+Posts are listed under `/blog/`.
+Tag links point to the Tags page where posts and projects with the same tag are grouped.

+## Pics / Gallery page

+The gallery page is located at `pics/index.html`.
+Store image files under `assets/images/pics/` and reference them from the gallery page or from posts.
+Keep large images optimized for web delivery.
+If you add many images, consider adding smaller thumbnails and linking to full-size images.

+Edit `pics/index.html` to change how images are presented or to add captions and layout changes.

+## Profile animation and tab behavior

+The profile icon on the homepage includes a small animation script (`assets/js/anims/pfp.js`) that changes the avatar expression and can show short, friendly tips.
+Messages are generic by default.
+You can edit `assets/js/anims/pfp.js` to change or remove those messages.

+The site also includes a small tab title script (`assets/js/anims/tab.js`) that updates the browser tab title when the page is not visible.
+This is optional and can be removed if you prefer the browser to keep the original title at all times.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Credits

 Created by 1337XCode.
 If you reuse this template keep the credit line in the footer.